Updated November 30th, 2020

 Welcome to our hub for skin problems in dogs and cats.
 This page helps you understand why your dog or cat has a skin problem.
 It also contains links to many other skin pages.
-Afterwards, browse our list of treatments available for skin problems in pets.
+Three other related pages are:

 Why Dogs & Cats Itch, Lick & Scratch